Asymptotic limits of the axisymmetric solution of the Brinkman equation for a point force near a no-slip wall: Hydrodynamic fields

 \subsection{Limit of small $h$}

-We now consider a force close to the boundary for which $\alpha h \ll 1$ and also $h \ll r$, where $r=\sqrt{\rho^2+z^2}$.
-As in the case of the Stokes fluid and a force perpendicular to the wall~\cite{blake1971note,Blake.Chwang1974}, the zeroth and first-order terms in $h$ vanish.
+The following analysis applies in the limit where the force is close to the boundary such that $\alpha h \ll 1$ and $h \ll r$, where $r=\sqrt{\rho^2+z^2}$.
+As in the case of the Stokes fluid and a force perpendicular to the wall \cite{blake1971note,Blake.Chwang1974}, the zeroth and first-order terms in $h$ vanish.
 The Green's function can therefore be expanded to the leading order as

 The same expansion also holds for the pressure $P$ and the function $\Psi$.
 Specifically

 with

 and